Sand and Beach Wheelchairs [SALE]

 Out of stock

-Beach Wheelchairs - An Overview
+Beach Wheelchair Overview

-Beach Wheelchairs solve the problems that standard wheelchairs have with sand and other loose surfaces.
+Beach Wheelchairs solve the problems that standard wheelchairs have difficulty with including sand and other loose surfaces.
 Now there is no more getting stuck because the front wheels sank into the sand.
 Gone are the worries about those tiny grains gumming up moving parts.
 Rusting is not an issue.

 Wheelchairs for beach use have large tires that roll over soft, loose sand, compacted sand, or even over the bumpy terrain of uneven sand, debris, or other small common obstacles found at the beach.
 Plus, unlike standard wheelchairs, fine grains cannot get into moving parts.
 PVC is often the material of choice for construction - they can get wet without damaging their frames.